MichiganTokenizers/SKL-FlowTestnet-Hackathon/README.md

 This project is **Built on Flow** and leverages the Flow ecosystem for:

 - **Secure Transactions**: All league fees and payouts processed through Flow blockchain
-- **Smart Contracts**: Automated contract management and penalty systems
+- **Automated Sleeper Integration**: Automated penalty systems and user controlled contract management
-- **FlowConnect Integration**: Seamless wallet authentication and user experience
+- **FlowConnect Integration**: Seamless wallet authentication for account functions
-- **Transparent Operations**: All league activities recorded on-chain for complete transparency

 ### Flow Components Used
 - **@onflow/fcl**: Flow Client Library for blockchain interactions